 In San Antonio, there is a significant wage disparity ratio between full-time women of color earners and full-time White male earners, which ultimately undercuts the core of what makes American society prosper: opportunity and equality.
 At United Way, we are raising awareness about the value of investing in women of color and the availability of training regarding the importance of paying equal wages for equal work for women of color.

-When lives are interrupted by traumatic events, the impact is broad and diverse, deep and life altering.
+When lives are interrupted by traumatic events, the impact is broad and diverse, deep and life-altering.
 At United Way, we are working to expand prevention and intervention services for those at risk of family violence or who are already victims or perpetrators themselves.
 Customized family services that help people stay safe and healthy include emergency shelter and crisis intervention for victims, in-home support, mental health and substance abuse services, access to respite care, financial counseling and support services for special needs families.

 Strong Individuals and Families Impact Partners

-- Alamo Colleges Foundation
+- Alamo Colleges Foundation, Inc.

 - Any Baby Can of San Antonio